Charm Alert Last Updated: November 2023

-With its appealing historic architecture, village greens and tidy shops, Connecticut still does “charming” very well, especially in the autumn.
-In fact, there are immensely attractive little towns all across the state that—with their shops, restaurants, galleries and inns—are perfect for a visit and even an overnight stay this fall.
+With its appealing historic architecture, village greens and tidy shops, Connecticut still does “charming” very well.
+In fact, there are immensely attractive little towns all across the state that—with their shops, restaurants, galleries and inns—are perfect for a visit and even an overnight stay.

 Chester is a lovely little town on the west bank of the Connecticut River, surrounded by valley hills and with a center of town that’s right out of central casting.
-You’ll find yourself charmed by places like the French-Vietnamese Good Elephant Bistro or new American River Tavern, galleries such as Maple and Main Gallery and you will find a list of all the merchants here.
+You’ll find yourself charmed by places like the rustic antique chestnut restaurant Brushmill by the Waterfall or new American River Tavern, galleries such as Lori Warner Studio and you will find a list of all the merchants here.
 And be sure to make a river crossing on the Chester/Hadlyme Ferry.
-The Boardman House in nearby East Haddam, or The Copper Beech Inn in Ivoryton, are great options to extend your visit to an overnight stay.
+Chester offers an array of lodging options, along with the Griswold Inn in nearby Essex, or The Copper Beech Inn in Ivoryton, are all great options to extend your visit to an overnight stay.

 The Village, as it’s called locally, is unlike any other place in the state, in fact someone once wrote that it’s as if a piece of Nantucket had somehow separated itself and floated down to this southeast corner of Connecticut.
 Here, among its narrow lanes, the story of Stonington and the sea is everywhere, and it’s even home to the award-winning Stonington Vineyards and Connecticut’s last remaining fishing boat fleet.
 Try an overnight at The Inn at Stonington, a meal at Noah’s and a visit to the Old Lighthouse Museum and you’ll soon feel right at home.